Version: v0.8.0 - Beta. We welcome contributors & feedback.

 Friendly Errors

-The error pages are easy to read, including full stack traces, suggested fixes, and links to documentation.
+The error pages are easy to read, and include full stack traces, suggested fixes, and links to documentation.

 Read More: How THT Compares to PHP